3b1b/manim/README.md

 ## License

-The software is double-licensed, copyright 3blue1brown LLC (see LICENSE) and copyright Manim Community Developers (see LICENSE.community).
+The software is double-licensed under the MIT license, and with copyright by 3blue1brown LLC (see LICENSE), and copyright by Manim Community Developers (see LICENSE.community).